observepoint/github-actions-integration/README.md

 ---

-> 🚧**Coming Soon**– this action will be published on the GitHubMarketplace for one‑click installation.
+> 🚧**Coming Soon**– this action will be published on the GitHub Marketplace for one‑click installation.